-Under normal circumstances, a student is expected to complete his/her research and the writing of the thesis within three years of becoming a doctoral candidate.
+Under normal circumstances, a student is expected to complete their research and the writing of the thesis within three years of becoming a doctoral candidate.

-Any student requiring more than three years (6 semesters) to complete a thesis must request an extension from his/her advisor and the Vice President Research and Graduate Programs or designate.
+Any student requiring more than three years (6 semesters) to complete a thesis must request an extension from their advisor and the Vice President Research and Graduate Programs or designate.